 A number of changes have occurred in the philosophy curriculum in recent years.
 All courses taught by Dr. Money received a new description in order to align them better with his teaching interests and expertise.
 The Department constructed a Pre-Law track in order to provide better service to philosophy majors who have an interest in law school.
 In addition, the Department modified the history of philosophy sequence, changing from a requirement that students take 4 out of 5 courses in the Department's historical sequence to a requirement that students take 3 of 5.
 The old additional course requirement is now designated as another elective within the major.
 (See "Appendix Two" for an overview of requirements within the major.)
 Dr. Money's decision to help the Political Science Department in the delivery of its curriculum has had some impact on the number of courses the Philosophy Department can offer for philosophy majors.
-To compensate, Dr. Money has been teaching more immersion and summer courses.
-As the Political Science Department regains strength, Dr. Money will lessen his contribution to their curriculum.
+The addition of a third faculty member to Philosophy will address this "issue" fully.